Kent Base Ball Club

 wish the young men success in their present undertaking.
 We claim, for

-them, among their numbers some of the best shots and most expert sportsmen
+them, among their numbers some of the best shots and most expert

-opinion that there exists the shadow of the possibility of a failure in
+entertaining the opinion that there exists the shadow of the

-CLUB MINUTES REVEAL DISSENSION
+MINUTES REVEAL DISSENSION

-In July of 1867,
+In July of 1867, there was

-was replaced ― from the club minutes,
+replaced ― from

-of the record book are written in L. C. Earle's hand. - D.B.
+the record book are written in L. C. Earle's hand. - D.B.

-On July 2nd, 1867: "On motion old
+July 2nd, 1867: "On motion old Board of Directors discharged, and a new

-Joslin, Hubbard & White.
-Motion made and carried that any Com or Officer
+made and carried that any Com or Officer failing to perform his duty,

-Thursday, July 18th, '67."
-Scan of
+be discharged.
+On motion Club adj 'till Thursday, July 18th, '67."
+Scan of actual page

-actual page Scan of Earle
+Scan of Earle

 signature

-L. C. Earle.
+C. Earle.

 Secty.

-On July 18th, 1867: "On motion the
+July 18th, 1867: "On motion the present Sec was discharged from office,

-acclamation to fill said vacancy."
+G. W. Perkins was chosen by acclamation to fill said vacancy."

-G. W. Perkins
+W. Perkins

 Sec.

-WHEN WE WERE BOYS
+WE WERE BOYS

-Democrat, May 18, 1883,
+Grand Rapids Daily Democrat, May 18, 1883,

-In an excerpt from
+In an excerpt from an article

-of 1867, Lawrence Earle had moved on to New York City pursuing another
+1867, Lawrence Earle had moved on to New York City pursuing another

 passion, his painting. - D.B.